pseigo/book-exercises/cpsc110/notes/m6b-mutual-reference-duplicate.md

 Mutually recursive data: Arbitrary-arity trees

+### Mutually-Recursive Data

+- Mutually-recursive data
   - Requires two cycles in the type reference graph
     - Due to arbitrary size in 2 dimensions

-### 01-Mutually-Recursive Data (video)
+  - Data definition: do both definitions at the same time
+  - Group type comments + interpretations, then put all examples and templates after
+    - `<Comments + interp. for data definition 1>`
+    - `<Comments + interp. for data definition 2>`
+    - `<Examples and templates for both>`
 - `ListOfElement`
   - self-reference (SR) cycle: allows directory's list of sub-elements to be arbitrarily long
   - reference to `Element`: mutual reference (MR)